ruby-amqp/hutch/README.md

 ## Project Maturity

-Hutch is a relatively young project that was extracted from production systems.
+Hutch is a moderately mature project (started in early 2013) that was extracted from production systems.

 ## Overview